open-obfuscator/o-mvll/README.md

 O-MVLL can be used with the Android NDK and an iOS toolchain but **it only supports the AArch64 architecture**.

-For the details, you can checkout the documentation: [obfuscator.re/omvll](https://obfuscator.re/omvll)
+For more details, please check out the documentation at [obfuscator.re/omvll](https://obfuscator.re/omvll).

 ### Download